 God, that thrill of anticipation is so, so good.
 You know the feeling.
 When you’ve been driving past miles of farmland, trying to get kicks here and there from spotting alpacas, and finally you get to the gates of where you’re going.

-We had arrived, a reality only sweetened by the fact that our morning had not been kind to us.
+We had arrived.
+It was a reality only sweetened by the fact that our morning had not been kind to us.
 Among other trials, we’d dealt with a 5am wakeup call, an exploding water container, a dodgy croissant – thanks, Pierre – and a rapidly rising concern that we should have better prepared for the 90’s trance b2b DJ set we’d put our names down for…

 And also – somewhat oddly – a music-less drive.

-It was the first time he and I had driven to a doof without the rhythmic spasms of kick drums threatening to blow up his radio speaker.
+It was the first time my boyfriend and I had driven to a doof without the rhythmic spasms of kick drums threatening to blow up his radio speaker.

 But then, this wasn’t a doof.
 It was a burn.